cldf/cldf/modules/dictionary/README.md

 # Dictionary Module

-A simple dictionary (e.g. for publication in [Dictionaria](http://dictionaria.clld.org)) is a set of three tables.
+A simple dictionary (e.g. for publication in [Dictionaria](http://dictionaria.clld.org)) is a set of two tables.

 ## Entries